The Emotional Toll Of Hair Loss That No One Talks About

 Given the isolating nature of hair loss, many people just turn to the internet to find answers, where there's no shortage of tempting but bogus shampoos and supplements that claim to cure hair loss.
 "People don't know what to believe, buy, if they should treat it, if they shouldn’t treat it, or if they're too vain going to a doctor for that," Dr. Senna says.
 All of this misinformation can add to people's anxiety, she says.

-If you're someone who struggles with hair loss, first it's a great idea to find a dermatologist who specialises in hair loss so they can help get to the root of the problem and suggest appropriate solutions.
-Also, if you're someone with alopecia, an autoimmune form of scarring hair loss, you might want to connect with support groups (such as Alopecia UK) for your specific diagnosis, Dr. Senna says.
+If you're someone who struggles with hair loss, first it's a great idea to find a dermatologist who specializes in hair loss so they can help get to the root of the problem and suggest appropriate solutions.
+Also, if you're someone with alopecia, an autoimmune form of scarring hair loss, you might want to connect with support groups (the National Alopecia Areata Foundation is a great resource to start) for your specific diagnosis, Dr. Senna says.
 And most importantly, don't discount your hair loss.
 "Seeing these patients all the time, I can tell you, [hair loss is] not something that necessarily takes lives.
 It's not life-threatening, but it's life-altering," she says.

 Advertisement